w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Are we done?
 No!

-- Metadata can become bigger than data themselves
+- Metadata can become bigger than the data itself

 We need meta meta-data (or models)...

 - ... chasing our own tails

-Data management is still a (research) issue in data platforms
+Data management is still a (research) issue in data platforms.

 # Data platform {visibility="hidden"}

 **Is it a Lakehouse with another name?**

-- A Lakehouse is a part of the data platform, a layer that enables to query multiple data sources (with SQL/Spark) transparently by using some metadata (JSON) log
+- A Lakehouse is a part of the data platform, a layer that enables querying multiple data sources (with SQL/Spark) transparently by using some metadata (JSON) log
 - Still, you could get a data platform where such transparency is not mandatory or could be achieved by different techniques (e.g., multistore [@forresi2021dataspace])

 # Data platform {visibility="hidden"}

 **Is it a new name for BI?**

-No, in a data platform, you also need to manage (streams of) operational data and OLTP workloads
+No, in a data platform, you also need to manage (streams of) operational data and OLTP workloads.

 # How do we build data platforms?

 # Data fabric

-**Data fabric** is a "vision for data management [...] that seamlessly connects different clouds, whether they are private, public, or hybrid environments." ([2016](https://cloud.netapp.com/hubfs/Data-Fabric/Data%20Fabric%20WP%20April%202017.pdf))
+**Data fabric** is a "vision for data management [...] that seamlessly connects different clouds, whether they are private or public environments." ([2016](https://cloud.netapp.com/hubfs/Data-Fabric/Data%20Fabric%20WP%20April%202017.pdf))

 Frictionless access and sharing of data in a distributed data environment

 - Enables a *single and consistent data management framework*
-- ... that allows *seamless data access and processing* by design across otherwise siloed storage
-- Leverages *human and machine capabilities to access data* in place or support its consolidation where appropriate
 - *Continuously identifies and connects data* from disparate applications to discover unique business-relevant relationships

-It is a unified architecture with an integrated set of technologies and services
+It is a unified architecture with an integrated set of technologies and services.

 - Designed to deliver integrated and enriched data at the right time, in the right method, and to the right data consumer
 - Combines key data management technologies such as *data governance*, *integration*, *pipelining*, and *orchestration*